 Belgium authorities understood that hiding out in neutrality is not an option.
 But also they weren’t going to be a sacrificial lamb.
-The more so, because the Belgian forces fought heroically during the WWI and who knows what the outcome of the Battle of the Marne would it be if the siege of Antwerp didn’t draw some German forces?
+The more so, because the Belgian forces fought heroically during the WWI, and who knows what the outcome of the Battle of the Marne would be if the siege of Antwerp didn’t draw some German forces?

 By that time, FN was the major motorcycle supplier for the Belgian Army; at this, the M86 model was widely used in armies of other countries.
 The machine had 600 cc one-cylinder engine.

 For the tender purposes, FN designed an engine with more capacity: double-cylinder flathead opposed-piston engine having a displacement of 992 cc.
 It wasn’t the most powerful engine even in the second half of the 1990s – the engine developed 22 hp at 4,000 rpm but had a compression ratio of 5.0, which gave it the ability to run on petrol of any quality.
 Much attention was paid to the dirt-guard system: Amal carburetor and main electric components were under a cover, an air filter inlet was located relatively high so the machine could go through the shallow of the river (up to 0.5 m of depth).
 Two exhaust pipes came into the single silencer located between the motorcycle and a sidecar.
 The exhaust pipe going out of the left cylinder formed an arc thus preventing the pipe from a collision with a stub, boulder, etc. that was typical for opposed-piston BMW machines.
 A double-cradle with heavy-duty bottom pipes provided good protection for the powertrain from the bottom.
 On the sides, the powertrain was protected by big crash guards.